-- Oats and oatmeal bulk up many a delicious baked goodies.
+Oats and oatmeal bulk up many delicious baked goodies.

-- Hempseed (organic raw) is one of my favorites.
-II could eat the stuff with a spoon.
+Hempseed (organic raw) is one of my favorites.
+I could eat the stuff with a spoon.

-- Nut milks in any form - Oat milk too.
-Here's my Almond Milk recipe.
+Nut milk in any form - Oat milk too.
+Here's my Almond Milk recipe and a picture!

 How Can You Get More Fiber In Your Cookies

-- Cereal but especially helpful is bran cereal. they come in flakes and buds and both are a great addition to batter.
+Cereal but especially helpful is bran cereal. they come in flakes and buds and both are a great addition to the batter.